Tanqueray and the perfect Gin & Tonic:

 Do you struggle with buying a Father’s Day present and end up getting a bottle of his favourite tipple?
-While it might go down nicely, you could do a lot better with just a little more effort.
-Alexander & James have a wonderful collection of gift sets based on premium drinks brands.
+Whether your dad is a whisky fan or prefers the perfect gin & tonic Alexander & James have a wonderful collection of gift sets based on premium drinks brands.
 So, for example, you can choose from Talisker Whisky, Ketel and Ciroc Vodka and Tanqueray Gin, for example, each with complementing glasses or cocktail equipment.
 It makes something quite simple that you know will work into a special gift which will delight your Dad.
 And, there’s a Father’s Day special of personalised engraving on some of the bottles right now.

 I was sent the Alexander & James Tanqueray No. 10 gift set, which includes two special gin coupes and a litre bottle of gin.
 Everything arrived beautifully packaged so that it can be gifted easily.
 And, the glasses are the perfect way to serve a Gin & Tonic.

 Tanqueray is one of my favourite gins.
 Each brand of gin has its own distinct botanicals – The original Tanqueray gin was launched in 1830; its key botanicals are juniper, coriander, angelica root and liquorice.
 In fact, the four times distilled Tanqueray No. 10 is the perfect gin to make a martini – so that is next on my list to try.
 For now, I’m keeping things simple, especially since I have two beautiful green stemmed coupe glasses which came as part of the Alexander & James gift set.

 The perfect citrus for Tanqueray, apparently, is lime.
 Apart from picking the right garnish to enhance your gin and tonic, there are a few other tips that will help make a great Gin & Tonic.

 - Obviously, your base Gin should be high quality.